 Action by the Executive Director on recruitment, equitable geographical distribution and gender parity;

-The UN-Habitat financial report and audited financial statements for the year ended 31 December 2022 and the report of the Board of Auditors and request the Executive Director to ensure the full implementation of the recommendations of the Board of Auditor and to report to the Executive Board in its second session in 2024; Endorses the fully costed scalability model for the non-earmarked Foundation budget for future guidance on related budgetary decisions, until the end of the period covered by the current strategic plan of the United Nations Human Settlements programme keeping in mind the view of the ACABQ that the model needs further refinement
+The UN-Habitat financial report and audited financial statements for the year ended 31 December 2022 and the report of the Board of Auditors and request the Executive Director to ensure the full implementation of the recommendations of the Board of Auditor and to report to the Executive Board in its second session in 2024; Ad ref 27 November 2023

+Endorses the fully costed scalability model for the non-earmarked Foundation budget for future guidance on related budgetary decisions, until the end of the period covered by the current strategic plan of the United Nations Human Settlements programme keeping in mind the view of the ACABQ that the model needs further refinement Ad ref 27 NOV 2023

 (b) Report of the Joint Inspection Unit on the findings of its review of the management and administration of UN-Habitat, the report of the Office of Internal Oversight Services and the report of the Ethics Office

-Recalls Decision 2/5 of the United Nations Habitat Assembly adopted on 9 June 2023 and Decision 2022/5 of the Executive Board in particular paragraph 6 thereof;
+Recalls Decision 2/5 of the United Nations Habitat Assembly adopted on 9 June 2023 and Decision 2022/5 of the Executive Board in particular paragraph 6 thereof; Ad ref 27Nov2023

-Takes note of the Report of the Executive Director on the status of implementation of the recommendations of the 2022 report of the Joint Inspection Unit on the findings of its review of the management and administration of UN-Habitat and welcomes the update by the Executive Director;
+Takes note of the Report of the Executive Director on the status of implementation of the recommendations of the 2022 report of the Joint Inspection Unit on the findings of its review of the management and administration of UN-Habitat and welcomes the update by the Executive Director; Ad ref 27 Nov2023

-Takes note of the report of the Office of Internal Oversight Services on the activities of the Office for the period 1 July 2022–30 June 2023, welcomes the related update by the Executive Director and requests the Executive Director to further implement the recommendations contained in the report;
+Takes note of the report of the Office of Internal Oversight Services on the activities of the Office for the period 1 July 2022–30 June 2023, welcomes the related update by the Executive Director and requests the Executive Director to further implement the recommendations contained in the report; Ad ref 29 Nov 13:40

-Takes note of the report of the Ethics Office for the period 1 January 2022 to 31 December 2022 and of the related update by the Executive Director;
+Takes note of the report of the Ethics Office for the period 1 January 2022 to 31 December 2022 and of the related update by the Executive Director; Ad ref 27 NOV2023

 (c) Work programme of UN-Habitat and the draft budget of the United Nations Habitat and Human Settlements Foundation for 2024

-Recalls decision 2023/1 of the Executive Board in particular paragraph 9, and approves the draft work programme of UN-Habitat and the non-earmarked budget of the United Nations Habitat and Human Settlements Foundation for 2024 of $ four million, as reflected in the report of the Executive Director on the draft work programme of UN-Habitat and draft budget of the United Nations Habitat and Human Settlements Foundation for 2024;
+Recalls decision 2023/1 of the Executive Board in particular paragraph 9, and approves the draft work programme of UN-Habitat and the non-earmarked budget of the United Nations Habitat and Human Settlements Foundation for 2024 of $ four million, as reflected in the report of the Executive Director on the draft work programme of UN-Habitat and draft budget of the United Nations Habitat and Human Settlements Foundation for 2024; Ad ref 27Nov 2023

 (d) Preparation of the draft work programme of UN-Habitat and draft budget of the United Nations Habitat and Human Settlements Foundation for 2025

-Requests the Executive Director to update the Executive Board at its first session of 2024, on the status of the draft work programme and the draft budget for 2025, taking into account the recommendations of the ad hoc working group on programmatic, budgetary and administrative matters;
+Requests the Executive Director to update the Executive Board at its first session of 2024, on the status of the draft work programme and the draft budget for 2025, taking into account the recommendations of the ad hoc working group on programmatic, budgetary and administrative matters; Ad ref 27 Nov 2023

 (e) Due diligence assessment of the Sustainable Human Settlements Foundation

-Recalls Decision 2023/1 of the Executive Board in particular paragraph 7 and Takes note of the report of the Executive Director on the due diligence assessment ;
+Recalls Decision 2023/1 of the Executive Board in particular paragraph 7 and Takes note of the report of the Executive Director on the due diligence assessment ; ad ref 28 Nov 19:15

 10. Decides to authorize the Executive Director to enter into a contribution agreement with the SHSF for an initial duration of ten years, subject to an annual review by the Executive Board and with the guidance of the Risk Oversight and Advisory Committee.
+Ad ref 29 Nov 13:40